HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/jmuhleman_CristhianRo/protocol.md

 The following message will be sent to close the connexion:
     * BYE
         Since the server always waits new requests from the client it only closes the connexion when it receives such a message.

+In case of a timeout (120 sec) the server will close the connection.

 # Section 4: Examples